 Like the chapters in a book, a lengthy or complex presentation can be made lively with the Zoom animation feature in PowerPoint.
 This guide acquaints you with the feature and how to use it to bring your presentation to life.

-Zoom animation feature in PowerPoint
+How to create Zoom animation effect in PowerPoint

 We all want every slide in our presentation to be special, but it can be made more or extra special with the Zoom feature.
 Here’s how to use it!

 Then, to add a zoom animation effect to your slide, duplicate the slide.
-For this, select the slide in the left-pane, right-click it and choose ‘Duplicate Slide’ option.
+For this, select the slide in the left pane, right-click it and choose ‘Duplicate Slide’ option.

 This action will create two copies of the slide.

-So, go to ready-made shapes, hit the drop-down arrow and under ‘Basic Shapes’ select ‘Oval tool’.
+So, go to ready-made shapes, hit the drop-down arrow, and under ‘Basic Shapes’ select ‘Oval tool’.

-Now, hold down the Shift button to draw a circle around the area you would like to focus on.
+Hold down the Shift button to draw a circle around the area you would like to focus on.

 When done, click the circle, navigate your mouse cursor to ‘Shape fill’, hit the drop-down arrow and select ‘No Fills’ option.